LEASED LINE PROVIDERS

 So, what’s the truth behind all the leased line providers on the market and who are they?
 Who is the best and why?
 Why do prices differ so much?
-Does customer service deteriorate if I pay less?
+Does customer service deteriorate if I pay less for my fibre connection?
 Is the speed of an inferior quality if I pay less?

 These are just some of the questions we will be answering to alleviate all the false rumours which have been doing the rounds for quite some time and shed some light on the actual truth.

 Firstly, industry experts predict that by the year 2025 we will have become a fully mobile, connected and collaborative workforce.
 Quite a bold statement and the underlying problem with this is connectivity.

 Many companies simply do not have the required bandwidth to give them the performance they are looking for.
 Ethernet Fibre leased lines provide that platform by offering “always on” connectivity with 24/7 support, 100% service level agreement SLA and good turnaround times on faults so are becoming more popular than ever due to the fact they can future proof any business.